matt-hayward/olcPGEX_AnimatedSprite/README.md

 ## Contributions

 Contributions are more than welcome.
-They can be in the form of reporting bugs and making feature requests (use GitHub issues for both of these), or PRs for changes.
+Please see [CONTRIBUTING.md](https://github.com/matt-hayward/olcPGEX_AnimatedSprite/blob/develop/CONTRIBUTING.md) for more information.